IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 189

 Description
 : USB packets, beginning with a Linux USB header, as specified by the struct usbmon_packet in the Documentation/usb/usbmon.txt file in the Linux source tree.
 Only the first 48 octets of that header are present.
 All fields in the header are in host byte order.
 When performing a live capture, the host byte order is the byte order of the machine on which the packets are captured.
-When reading a pcap file, the byte order is the byte order for the file, as specified by the file's magic number; when reading a pcapng file, the byte order is the byte order for the section of the pcapng file, as specified by the Section Header Block
+When reading a PCAP file, the byte order is the byte order for the file, as specified by the file's magic number; when reading a PCAPNG file, the byte order is the byte order for the section of the PCAPNG file, as specified by the Section Header Block
 {: spacing="compact"}